 UAG Plyo Series Case

 With reinforced corners and an impact-resistant core, this iPhone 8 case can shrug off falls and bumps.
 You get the same tough protection, oversized button covers, and skid pads like the rest of UAG’s range, but the Plyo cases have a plainer design.
-This case comes in clear, tinted gray, or tinted red (pictured).
+This case comes in ash gray.
 It’s quite chunky, but it provides solid protection and enhances grip considerably.

 Proporta Ted Baker Shannon Mirror Folio Case

-This folio case comes in muted apricot or gray with a perfectly fitted, electroplated shell to hold your iPhone 8 snug and secure.
+This folio case comes in black and rose gold, with a perfectly fitted electroplated shell to hold your iPhone 8 snug and secure.
 The cover has a soft, leather-style finish and it opens to reveal a surprise.
 You might expect to find pockets for credit cards, but instead, there’s a mirror.
 The shell is minimal with the full range of required cutouts.
-This isn’t a rugged drop protection case, but it does cover all angles, so it will serve well if you usually put your iPhone 8 in a bag.
+This isn’t a rugged drop-protection case, but it does cover all angles, so it will serve well if you usually put your iPhone 8 in a bag.
 The Ted Baker branding appears inside and out.